 From the United States Catholic Catechism for Adults

-In order to receive First Eucharist at Saint Leo, a child must be baptized and be in a religious education program the year prior to and the year of First Eucharist Preparation.
+In order to receive First Eucharist at St. Leo, a child must be baptized and in a religious education program the year prior to and the year of First Eucharist Preparation.
 If a child is new to the parish, and wishes to enroll in the First Eucharist Program, parents must request a letter from their former parish detailing their child’s participation in a religious education program the previous year.
 At that point, the child may be enrolled in our program.
-First Eucharist is traditionally celebrated at Saint Leo in grade two.
+First Eucharist is traditionally celebrated at St. Leo in the second grade.
 Please see our Faith Formation for Children page for more information.